raymond-1227/PTE/README.md

 Edit texts on screen with a toggle!

 ## About
-A project to learn about native JavaScript, also something that finall
+A project to learn about native JavaScript, also finally something that I made could work for everyone.

 ## Overview
 It doesn't have much things to do with.
 Here's a screenshot for the add-on itself.